Privacy Policy

 Storage period

-The concrete storage period of the processed data cannot be influenced by us, but is determined by jQuery.
+We have no influence on the specific storage period of the processed data; this is determined by jQuery.
 Further information can be found in the privacy policy for jQuery CDN: https://www.stackpath.com/legal/privacy-statement/.